EXAMPLE 03

 Useful Info

-• Take the streetcar from the Nishi Jugo Chome Station, roughly a 6-minute walk from the SIAF Lounge, and get off at the Ropeway Iriguchi Station.
-From there, a 7-minute walk will get you to the Sapporo Mt.
-Moiwa Ropeway Sanroku Station where you can take a ropeway and a mini cable car to the summit of Mt.
+• From Odori, board the streetcar at the Nishi Yon Chome Station for about 20 minutes.
+Get off at the Ropeway Iriguchi Station and walk for about 10 minutes to the Mt.
+Moiwa Ropeway Sanroku Station.
+From there, take a ropeway and cable car to the summit of Mt.
 Moiwa.

 • Tickets are required for both the ropeway and the mini cable car.
 The best value is a return trip ticket that includes both the ropeway and the mini car for 2,100 yen for adults and 1,050 yen for children (age 12 and under).
 You can buy your tickets from the ticket counter on the fourth floor of the Sanroku Station.